 Look Out For: Liz Lemon's meme-worthy lines.

 Taster: "Oh no, my period!
 You're all fired!"

-Back when Star Wars wasn't cool, this show is set in, you guessed it, the 1970s, following a group of teenagers trying to just have a good time and evade their parents.
-Don't let the cheesy costumes and classic sitcom laugh track fool you — this show has a serious edge to its humor and it's definitely one of the best.
+Back when Star Wars wasn't cool, a group of teens just wanted make it through high school and occasionally blaze up in their parents' basements.
+Don't let the cheesy costumes and classic sitcom laugh track fool you — this show has a serious edge to its humor and it's definitely one of the best sitcoms ever made.

 Watch If You Like: Teen shenanigans, pot smoking humor, and mockeries of the casual racism and sexism of the time.

 Look Out For: Rising star Mila Kunis and rising-star-until-he-dropped-off-the-map Ashton Kutcher.

 "Well damn Jackie, I can't control the weather!"

 Known for its pop culture references and genre-bending episodes, Community quickly became a cult classic.
 Dan Harmon's comedy follows a study group of misfits as they navigate the surprisingly risk-filled world of community college.